yunathansaleem/javascript_ys/README.md

 # we are half way their in javascript journey
 8 more lactures and we will be able to understand a write javascript like a pro

+# congrulation to all for learning the basics of Javascript
+now we will make some awsome projects to check our skills